Why did you become a Japanese teacher?

 Make mistakes: We can learn by making mistakes.
 Just speak Japanese.
 Please take your time.
 I’d be happy to give you advice and make practical phrases with you.

 What are your hobbies?

-I love traveling and also love to plan my travel.
+I love traveling and also love to plan my travels.
 It has become hard to travel anywhere, so I enjoy the scenery in various countries (of course, including Japan) on the Web.
 I really hope I can see these sceneries in person in the near future.
-Besides traveling, I love green sceneries such as forests, parks, gardens, and flowers.
+Besides traveling, I love green scenery such as forests, parks, gardens, and flowers.
 I enjoy growing plants at home.
 I’m interested in modern digital arts and historical architecture.

 What are your hobbies?
 I’d love to hear about your hobbies in my class!